-College graduation is becoming a critical, if not the critical criterion of both student and institutional success.
-The United States has one of the highest college going rates in the world, yet its college completion rates (for both 2-year and 4-year) rank near the bottom half of all industrialized nations.
-Less than 40% of first-time, full-time students seeking a bachelor’s degree, graduate with a bachelor’s degree in four years and less than 60% graduate in six years.
-Students who attend college part-time have an even lower completion rate; less than 25% graduate within eight years.
-The continuation of this trend would result, for the first time in U.S. history, in the current generation of college-age Americans being less educated than their parents.
+College graduation is becoming a critical, if not the critical measure of both student and institutional success.
+The United States has one of the highest college-going rates in the world, yet its college completion rates (both 2-year and 4-year) rank near the bottom half of all industrialized nations.
+Less than 40% of first-time, full-time bachelor’s degree-seeking students in the nation’s four-year colleges graduate with a bachelor’s degree in four years and less than 60% percent graduate within six years.
+For students who attend college part-time, the completion rate is even lower: less than 25% graduate within eight years.
+If this trend continues, the current college-age generation will be the first in U.S. history to be less educated than its parents.

-Promoting student retention and degree completion not only benefits students and the nation, but also benefits colleges and universities.
-The estimated cost of retaining an already enrolled student is 3-5 times higher than recruiting a new student.
-The revenue from a fractional increase in tuition-paying and fee-generating students may be a significant contribution to an institution's operational budget, especially institutions whose operational budgets rely heavily on tuition, such as private colleges and universities.
-In the face of declining federal and state funding for higher education, even public postsecondary institutions are becoming increasingly more tuition dependent.
-Thus, fiscal benefits accruing from even modest gains in student retention at public institutions can generate tuition dollars and enrollment-related revenue that contribute significantly to the institution's fiscal stability.
+Efforts to promote student retention and degree completion not only benefit students and the nation; they also benefit colleges and universities.
+It’s estimated that the cost of retaining an already enrolled student is 3-5 times higher than recruiting a new student.
+Revenue garnered from a modest increase in additional tuition-paying and fee-generating students may contribute significantly to the institutional budget, particularly at institutions whose operational budgets are heavily tuition dependent, such as private colleges and universities; even public postsecondary institutions are also becoming increasingly more tuition dependent because of declining federal and state funding for higher education.

-This program will attempt to unearth and understand how these multiple factors affect, both singularly and collectively, student withdrawal.
+Contrary to the common belief, most students neither simply “flunk out,” nor are they “forced out” because of poor grades.
+Instead, attrition is a more complex process that involves multiple underlying factors.
+This program will attempt to unearth and understand how these multiple factors work, both singularly and collectively, to trigger student withdrawal.
 Specific retention strategies will be provided for addressing these sources of attrition in a systematic and systemic manner.

 Who should attend